PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 * #### Run the accuracy compare test and profile test

-&emsp;We provide two test: one is to test if the accuracy drop is within 1% after MKLDNN quantization, the other is to test the performance with MKLDNN quantized INT8 model.
+We provide two tests: one is to test if the accuracy drop is within 1% after MKLDNN quantization, the other is to test the performance with MKLDNN quantized INT8 model.

 - To compare the top 1 accuracy before and after MKLDNN quantization